Sarah Sanders: Democrats 'unwilling' to help President Trump solve crisis at southern border

 “Mexico has stepped up over the last few days.
 They are working with us to do more to stop more people from coming into this country illegally.”

-The hosts pressed Sanders on what Mexico steps Mexico is taking to help the United States on the border.
+The hosts pressed Sanders on what steps Mexico is taking to help the United States on the border.

 “For one they have added a large number of additional checkpoints to stop people before they even get into Mexico," she said.